 (3) Includes payments received by entities related to Eli Dadouch, which include the reimbursement for costs incurred on behalf of the Corporation Manager.

-As none of Eli Dadouch or Jonathan Mair owns a direct interest in the Corporation Manager, these individuals may receive only a part of, or none of, the amounts received by the entities related to them.
+As Eli Dadouch does not own a direct interest in the Corporation Manager, Mr. Dadouch may receive only a part of, or none of, the amounts received by the entities related to them.
 Also, due to the fact that the Corporation has a different fiscal year end than the Corporation Manager, certain of the interest income earned by the Corporation Manager is not distributed by the Corporation Manager during its fiscal year.

-- (4) Ryan Lim was appointed as Chief Financial Officer on August 16, 2021. - (5) Boris Baril resigned as Chief Financial Officer effective May 31, 2021. - (6) Fair value of these options was determined using Black-Scholes options pricing model assuming ten year average expected options holding period, 15.29% average expected volatility rate, 8.0% average dividend yield and 0.41% average risk-free rate. - (7) Fair value of these options was determined using Black-Scholes options pricing model assuming ten year average expected options holding period, 17.99% average expected volatility rate, 6.7% average dividend yield and 1.5% average risk-free rate.
+(4) Ryan Lim was appointed as Chief Financial Officer on August 16, 2021.

+(5) Fair value of these options was determined using Black-Scholes options pricing model assuming ten year average expected options holding period, 15.29% average expected volatility rate, 8.0% average dividend yield and 0.41% average risk-free rate.

+(6) Fair value of these options was determined using Black-Scholes options pricing model assuming ten year average expected options holding period, 17.99% average expected volatility rate, 6.7% average dividend yield and 1.5% average risk-free rate.